What is humane education?

 Simply put, humane education fosters empathy in individuals for all living beings on the earth.
 At PAWS, we offer a variety of programs that nurture the empathy inherent in every child.
 We teach them to appreciate, respect and help animals, whether companion, wild or farm.

-Our programs include group and classroom visits, workshops at PAWS, and mentoring students working on special projects.
+Our programs include group and classroom visits, on-site programs at PAWS, and mentoring students working on special projects.
 Through these programs we inform young people about issues that animals face, and empower them to make a difference in their communities.

 The value of humane education